HungryForPi/Handouts/README.md

 # Handouts
-Storage for instructional mathematical material.
+Storage for instructional mathematical material written by me.